 Posted by Chip Gentry |

-What is legal separation?
-Legal separation is a legal division of marital assets and debts and can include an adoption of child custody and support provisions.
+What is a legal separation?
+Legal separation is a legal division of marital assets and debts and can include the adoption of child custody and support provisions.
 A legal separation can be converted into a dissolution.

 Are you considering filing for legal separation?
 The knowledgeable Jefferson City and Missouri Family Law Attorneys at Call & Gentry Law Group can answer any questions you have about the process.

 Legal Separation in Missouri

 Legal separation in Missouri is an alternative to divorce.
 Essentially, it involves issuing orders similar to those of a divorce, without terminating the marriage.
 This process is usually overseen by the courts.

 To begin a legal separation case, one spouse must file a petition for Legal Separation.
 The court will enter judgment when it ascertains that the marriage is not beyond repair.
 It will then make provisions for child support, property distribution, and spousal maintenance.

 A judgment of Legal Separation is only granted at least 30 days from the date of filing.
 Once this is done, the spouses are subject to all the legal protections that follow a divorce.
 However, they remain married.
 A dismissal of the legal separation will culminate in full reconciliation.